Kamahl19/react-starter/README.md

 There are multiple ways how to run ESLint.

-- CLI: `yarn lint`
+- CLI: `npm run lint`
-- in terminal while developing (after running `yarn start`)
+- in terminal while developing (after running `npm start`)
 - it runs automatically on `pre-commit` hook
 - in IDE if supported

 ## i18n

-Running `yarn extract-translations` will first parse the whole codebase to find all used i18n keys.
+Running `npm run extract-translations` will first parse the whole codebase to find all used i18n keys.
 Then it inserts missing keys into the JSON file and removes deprecated keys which are not used in the codebase anymore.
 The result will be an alphabetically sorted JSON containing all the currently used i18n keys in the codebase.

 ## Analysing production JS bundle

 Project comes with the `source-map-explorer` which analyzes the production JS bundle.
-To use it just run `yarn analyze`.
+To use it just run `npm run analyze`.

 ## Updating dependencies